opendevstack/ods-core/README.md

 1. [ODS document generation service](ods-document-generation-svc) - a service used to create PDF documents from json input and html templates.
 Used by the [release manager quickstarter](https://github.com/opendevstack/ods-quickstarters/tree/master/release-manager).
 The templates are located in the [templates repository](https://github.com/opendevstack/ods-document-generation-templates). <br>The code for the documentation generation service is located [here](https://github.com/opendevstack/ods-document-generation-svc).
-In case you want to work on the doc gen service, and build it yourself - there is a quickstarter that allows this, namely [ODS Document Generation Service](https://github.com/opendevstack/ods-quickstarters/tree/master/ods-document-gen-svc). *Deployment:* There is one instance of the document generation service in each project's `cd` namespace.
+In case you want to work on the document generation service, and build it yourself - there is a quickstarter that allows this, namely [ODS Document Generation Service](https://github.com/opendevstack/ods-quickstarters/tree/master/ods-document-gen-svc). *Deployment:* There is one instance of the document generation service in each project's `cd` namespace.
+The base image of the doc gen service is located in the central `ods` namespace

 1. [Atlassian infrastructure](infrastructure-setup) <br>
 Contains all the ansible scripts to setup jira / confluence / bitbucket and atlassian crowd.
 Optional, if you have your own instances running, you can just configure OpenDevStack to use those.